 Around we GrowBaby Activity Cube

 The Around we GrowBaby Activity Cube is a toy that will grow with your child.
-You can take off the walking piece, and you have an instant activity center that your child can use for months and years to come.
+You can take off the walking piece and have an instant activity center that your child can use for months and years to come.

 Drawing may start for your little one at this age, so having a place to begin working on their writing and fine motor skills is super important.